 Certain Underlying PIMCO Funds may invest in American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs") and similar securities that represent interests in a company's securities that have been deposited with a bank or trust and that trade on an exchange or over-the-counter ("OTC").
 For example, ADRs represent interests in a non-U.S. company but trade on a U.S. exchange or OTC and are denominated in U.S. dollars.
 These securities represent the right to receive securities of the foreign issuer deposited with the bank or trust.
 ADRs, EDRs and GDRs can be sponsored by the issuing bank or trust company or the issuer of the underlying securities.
-Although the issuing bank or trust company may impose charges for the collection of dividends and the conversion of such securities, other than transaction fees ordinarily involved with trading stock.
+Although the issuing bank or trust company may impose charges for the collection of dividends and the conversion of such securities into the underlying securities, there are generally no fees imposed on the purchase or sale of these securities, other than transaction fees ordinarily involved with trading stock.
 Such securities may be relatively less liquid or may trade at a lower price than the underlying securities of the issuer.
 Additionally, receipt of corporate information about the underlying issuer and proxy disclosure may be untimely.